wal-g/wal-g/docs/README.md

 [This documentation is also available at wal-g.readthedocs.io](https://wal-g.readthedocs.io)

-WAL-G is an archival restoration tool for PostgreSQL, MySQL/MariaDB, and MS SQL Server (beta for MongoDB and Redis).
+WAL-G is an archival restoration tool for PostgreSQL, MySQL/MariaDB, MongoDB, Valkey and MS SQL Server.

 WAL-G is the successor of WAL-E with a number of key differences.
 WAL-G uses LZ4, LZMA, ZSTD, or Brotli compression, multiple processors, and non-exclusive base backups for Postgres.
 More information on the original design and implementation of WAL-G can be found on the Citus Data blog post ["Introducing WAL-G by Citus: Faster Disaster Recovery for Postgres"](https://www.citusdata.com/blog/2017/08/18/introducing-wal-g-faster-restores-for-postgres/).